karabayse/edabit/README.md

 * Return only the Integers
 * Repeating Letters N Times
 * Characters in Shapes
 * Return something to me
+* Where's Bob?